BKondev/BKondev/README.md

 - 👋 Hi, I’m Blagoslav.
 - 👀 I'm a third year Software engineering student currently working as a Full Stack Web Developer with Ruby on Rails.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Kotlin.
 - 💞️ I'm looking to collaborate on everything that's gonna make me learn new stuff.
 - 📫 How to reach me :
   LinkedIn: https://www.linkedin.com/in/blagoslav-kondev-7a43a6294/